Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The best Chromebooks out there are like a solid hammer – they do one job, but they do it incredibly well.
 No muss, no fuss and online in seconds.
 Shopping for a new Chromebook can be difficult, especially if you keep comparing them to full-size laptops.
 So we decided to emulate our inner Chromebook and skip all the muss and fuss so you know which computers are best for your needs.

 With that in mind, we purchased and tested a 15 of the most popular Chromebooks to see which one did its one job best.
 As we surfed the web and worked on apps, we measured the Chromebooks’ screen quality, overall processing speed and availability of extra features like styluses and touchscreens.
 We looked at different sizes and also considered how much onboard storage each model offered and how portable they were.
-After all the testing and toting, we’ve come to the conclusion that the Google Pixelbook is the best Chromebook of 2020.
+After all the testing and toting, we’ve come to the conclusion that the Google Pixelbook is the best Chromebook of 2023.
 It offers blazing fast speeds, a super-sharp display and plenty of onboard storage.
 Keep reading to learn more about the other 4 Chromebooks on our list so you can find the best option for your Chromeboook needs.
+But, if you’re hoping to become an author, you’ll want to get the best Chromebook new writers will need.

 Award: Editor’s Choice/Best Chromebook